AdaCore/gnatstudio/docs/users_guide/tools.rst

 .. image:: stack-usage-editor.jpg

 The :guilabel:`Stack Usage Editor` contains two main areas.
-The notebook on the top allows selecting the file to edit.
+The notebook on the top allows you to select the file to edit.
 It displays the contents of the file and allows you to enter or change the stack usage of subprograms in it.
 The table in the bottom area displays all subprograms whose stack usage information is not specified and allows you to set them.